Pregnancy brings with it many strange and unfamiliar symptoms.

 If you were keeping track of your temperature over the past several weeks or months to track your ovulation, keep doing it afterward.

-One of the signs of a successful implantation are regular temperature fluctuations for a week to a week and a half after ovulation (if you were keeping track, you’ll definitely see what we’re talking about here).
+One of the signs of successful implantation are regular temperature fluctuations for a week to a week and a half after ovulation (if you were keeping track, you’ll definitely see what we’re talking about here).

 The Colors Of A Demented Rainbow In Your Underwear